 The Board operates under a Board Charter which sets out the objectives, responsibilities and framework for the operation of the Board

 The Board currently comprises six Directors, all of whom are non-executive Directors.
-The Directors are James Miller (Chairman), Neil Paviour-Smith, Richard Bodman, Dame Therese Walsh, Jon Macdonald and Patrick Strange.
+The Directors are James Miller (Chairman), Richard Bodman, Dame Therese Walsh, Jon Macdonald, Patrick Strange and Frank Aldridge.

 In accordance with NZX’s constitution and the Rules, one third of the Directors are required to retire by rotation and may offer themselves for re-election by shareholders each year.
 Nominations for Directors may also be made in accordance with NZX’s constitution.

 The Board holds regular scheduled meetings.
 An agenda and papers must be circulated at least five business days before each meeting to allow Directors sufficient time to prepare.
 The Board also holds ad hoc meetings to consider time sensitive or specific issues (including via teleconference).

 The Board has access to executive management and key executive managers are invited to attend and participate in appropriate sessions of Board meetings.